There is no shortage of beautiful Canadian lakes, which isn’t surprising since there are over 30.000 lakes in the country!

 19. Lake Muskoka (Ontario)

 Stephanie from The World As I See It: one of the most beautiful lakes in Ontario, and in Canada for that fact, is Lake Muskoka.
-Situated in Ontario’s cottage country, Lake Muskoka is about a two hour drive north of Toronto, along Highway 11.
+Situated in Ontario’s cottage country, Lake Muskoka is about a two-hour drive north of Toronto, making it a perfect Toronto road trip.

 Muskoka is home to 1600 lakes and Lake Muskoka is one of the largest.
 Many people, both tourists as well as locals, flock to Lake Muskoka for its sparkling blue waters that are a haven for water lovers.
 In the summer you can enjoy everything from boating to swimming and canoeing to cruises.